NOTE: Aviva is now Singlife with Aviva

 |NCD Protector||Protect your No Claim Discount (good for one claim only)|

-|Loss of Use Cover (Courtesy Car)||Courtesy car (up to 10 days) when your car is undergoing repair due to an accident|
+|Courtesy Car||Courtesy car (free up to 10 days) when your car is undergoing repair due to an accident|

-|Personal Accident||Additional coverage of up to $100,000 for driver & passengers|
+|Personal Accident||Additional coverage of up to $100,000 for accidental injury to driver or passengers|

 How to get cheaper premiums with Aviva?

 Because Singlife with Aviva’s base plan is very comprehensive, it’s not going to be the cheapest around no matter what.
 In addition, you may not be able to adjust your excess for a cheaper premium.